 Juicing is certainly ideal but it may not be feasible to juice every day.
-Herbal teas are a wonderful (and easy) way to add variety into your drinks while also increasing the benefits of water.
-Some herbal teas to try include:
+Hydrating herbal teas are a wonderful (and easy) way to add variety into your drinks while also increasing the benefits of water.
+Some single herbal teas to try include:

-We have an herbal blend tea in our shop called Herbal C Tea which is delicious and also has the added benefits of vitamin C from rosehips and hibiscus.
+We have an herbal blend tea in our online shop called Herbal C Tea which is delicious and also has the added benefits of vitamin C from rosehips, orange, and hibiscus.
 It's a favorite among children and adults!